weaveworks-guides/weave-net-legacy/aws-nginx-ubuntu-simple/README.md

 This script will generate quite a lot of output, but once it is completed you will have two aws instances, running Ubuntu, with Weave with Docker installed.
 You will need the IP addresses of these instances to complete the rest of this guide.
-These are stored in an environment file weavedemo.env which we create during the execution of the demo-aws-setup.sh.
+These are stored in an environment file `weavedemo.env` which we create during the execution of the `demo-aws-setup.sh`.

 You will see something similar to the output below when you look at the weavedemo.env file.
 Please note these are *not* the IP addresses for your demo, AWS will dynamically allocate IP addresses to your instances.